Frequently Asked Questions

 What’s this about Alaska?

-Our family spends six weeks every summer on the Alaskan tundra, running a commercial salmon-fishing operation from our off-grid cabin near the native village of Egegik on the banks of Bristol Bay.
+Our family spends six weeks every summer in Alaska, running a commercial salmon-fishing operation from our off-grid cabin near the native village of Egegik on the banks of Bristol Bay.

 And here’s the story of how our new tundra cabin was built in a whirlwind 17 days.

-How are you funding this project?
+How are you funding your organization?

 How can I contribute?